splunk/splunk-aws-cloudformation/README.md

 ### Step 1: Create Virtual Private Cloud (VPC) ###
 This one-time step provisions your new VPC with proper connectivity & needed resources, including a NAT instance, a Bastion leap host, and a Chef server with all necessary recipes

 1. Create your master VPC stack, say `customerVPC-test`.
 Make sure to replace the parameter placeholders below with your desired values.
 Refer to template content for specific parameter description.
-Notice that template-url must point to the template version located in the S3 bucket of the same region in which you want to create this new stack:
+Below is an example of creating the stack in `us-west-1` region.
+Notice that `--template-url` specifies the template version located in the S3 bucket of the same region in which you want to create this new stack:

         $ aws cloudformation create-stack --stack-name customerVPC-test \
         --template-url http://splunk-cloud-us-west-1.s3.amazonaws.com/cloudformation-templates/vpc_master.template \